yocvito/si7210_rw_register/README.md

 We will not explain here the electronic part.
 We will show you just how to use the programs available to you.

-It is highly recommend to read the documentation at https://www.silabs.com/documents/public/data-sheets/si7210-datasheet.pdf brefore using this programs.
+It is highly recommend to read the documentation at https://www.silabs.com/documents/public/data-sheets/si7210-datasheet.pdf brefore using these programs.

 ### Prerequisites